 Symond, the nephew of Aussie's founder and executive chairman John Symond, also said banks are becoming more cautious with higher-risk lending types including lending to owner-occupiers.

-He also acknowledged interest rates “spur strong demand for loans”, Fairfax Media
+He also acknowledged interest rates “spur strong demand for loans”, Fairfax Media reported.

 Symond added the growth in lending to property investors showed a slight easing and that even though banks were more cautious, “further levers” would still be imposed by regulators.